Open-Microfrontends/open-microfrontends.github.io/docs/descriptions.md

 ### Usage in the Host Frontend

-The *Application Host* must provide a global Message Bus with generic *publish* and *subscribe* implementations.
+The *Host Application* must provide a global Message Bus with generic *publish* and *subscribe* implementations.

-The *Starter Function* returns a *messages* object with type-safe methods for the opposite direction (so, everything published by the *Microfrontend* can be subscribed to and the other way round).
+The *Starter* returns a *messages* object with type-safe methods for the opposite direction (so, everything published by the *Microfrontend* can be subscribed to and the other way round).

 ```typescript
 const {close, messages} = await startMyMicrofrontend('http://my-microfrontend.my-namespace:7810', hostElement, {